Global food systems are at the intersection of three major challenges under climate change:

 How we scale

-In CCAFS’ second phase, scaling efforts have a greater focus through the cross-cutting Learning Platform on Partnerships and Capacity for Scaling CSA, hosted by the Priestley International Centre for Climate, University of Leeds.
-The Learning Platform facilitates scaling CSA through research and science-based action, partnerships, capacity enhancement, communications and engagement, knowledge and data sharing, and climate finance.
+n CCAFS’ second phase, scaling efforts have a greater focus through the cross-cutting Learning Platform on Partnerships and Capacity for Scaling CSA, hosted by the Priestley International Centre for Climate, University of Leeds.
+The Learning Platform facilitates scaling CSA through research and science-based action, partnerships, capacity enhancement, communications and engagement, knowledge and data sharing, and sustainable finance.

 Learn more about CCAFS' approach to scaling.